sroberts/sroberts.github.io/_posts/2015-02-16-apt-is-a-who-not-a-what.md

 ## So what now?

 This rant, and even I can call my own rant a rant, isn't out of nowhere.
-Today Kaspersky released a report about the [_Carbanak APT_: A finaically motivated attacker operating all over the world.](http://securelist.com/blog/research/68732/the-great-bank-robbery-the-carbanak-apt/) I have no doubt that this will be a great paper worth reading.
+Today Kaspersky released a report about the [_Carbanak APT_: A finically motivated attacker operating all over the world.](http://securelist.com/blog/research/68732/the-great-bank-robbery-the-carbanak-apt/) I have no doubt that this will be a great paper worth reading.
 I have no doubt the group they describe is using some interesting techniques.
 But I am 100% certain this is a misuse of the term APT.

-__APT has moved away from its original defintion, from a term of art to a term of marketing.
-It's not descriptive, except to say that the solution has to include hundereds of thousands of dollars in professional services, endpoint monitoring, intelligence portals, and feeds with millions of indicators.__
+__APT has moved away from its original definition, from a term of art to a term of marketing.
+It's not descriptive, except to say that the solution has to include hundreds of thousands of dollars in professional services, endpoint monitoring, intelligence portals, and feeds with millions of indicators.__

 We need a better set of taxonomy, an honest taxonomy, for referring to these attackers.
 I'll kick things off with:

 - State Sponsored Espionage (What we now call APT)
-- Finaically Motivated Criminals
+- Finically Motivated Criminals
 - Nationalist Activist
 - Criminal Activist (So called Hactivists)